2025 Solar Incentives Guide for Salisbury, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the claim amount.

 Have questions about how the ITC applies to your specific situation?
-Contact your local Salisbury solar panel installer to get more information.
+Get in touch with your local Salisbury solar panel installer to get more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Salisbury solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Salisbury solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these might include rebates, tax credits and more.
-Incentives may be given by your county or municipality, or by the state of Pennsylvania.
-Some incentives might only be available for a limited time, while others are ongoing.
+Federal solar incentives are not your only option; tax credits, rebates and more are often offered at the local or state level.
+Incentives might be given by the state of Pennsylvania, or by your county or municipality.
+Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Salisbury

-Solar incentives may be provided by the federal government, the Pennsylvania government or your local utility company.
-The variety of available solar incentives has contributed to a large increase in solar energy use in the last 15 years.
-Getting in touch with your local Salisbury solar panel installation company is a great first step towards getting the most money possible when you switch to solar energy.
+Solar incentives may be offered by the Pennsylvania government, the federal government or your local utility company.
+The variety of incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
+Speaking with your local Salisbury solar panel installation expert is a great first step towards getting the most money possible when you switch to solar energy.

 EcoWatch's Salisbury, PA Solar Incentives FAQs

-You can lower your carbon footprint by 250 pounds of CO2 a year when you install solar panels.
+You can reduce your carbon footprint by 250 pounds of CO2 annually by installing solar panels.
 This adds up to approximately 5,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.
+In addition, solar power is a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.